rwieruch/blog_robinwieruch_content/react-paginated-list.md

 There are a ton of tutorials about the implementation of applications in React.
 Most of the time, they use basic components to teach the fundamentals of React, because, to be fair, everything else is hard to cover in one tutorial.
 Only a handful of [long written content](https://www.robinwieruch.de/the-road-to-learn-react/) will take you on the journey to build more powerful components.
 I want to take you on this journey, after you have learned the fundamentals in React, to build a powerful component in a series of three tutorials.

-If you want to {{% a_blank "get all three parts of this series immediately" "https://www.getrevue.co/profile/rwieruch" %}}, you can opt-in by a free subscription to get them.
-Otherwise they are going to be published during the next weeks.

 **But what are you going to build in this series?**

 Have you ever been confused how to deal with paginated data in React?
 Ever wondered how to implement an infinite scroll in React?
 This walkthrough gives you all the tools you need to implement both features.
 The first part of the series covers the paginated List component in React.
 The second part of the series covers infinite scroll in React.
 Both parts will conclude in the third part of the series into one advanced List component in React that composes functionalities into each other, introduces error handling and fallbacks to those errors.